October 19-21, 2017

 Friday, October 20, 9:30 a.m.–6 p.m.

-Symposium in McEvoy Auditorium, Smithsonian American Art Museum
+Symposium in McEvoy Auditorium, Smithsonian American Art Museum (view recording of Symposium)

-This international conference will examine the persistent fascination of American and Italian artists with the cultural achievements of ancient Rome and the Renaissance.
+This international conference examined the persistent fascination of American and Italian artists with the cultural achievements of ancient Rome and the Renaissance.
 In creating national identities, both countries turned to history for similar reasons: to find inspiration for enlightened political practices; to locate models of artistic, political, and economic preeminence; and to seek ways to ward off imperial decadence and decline.
 Yet alongside this tendency toward emulation, some American and Italian artists looked askance at the myths of antique and Renaissance glories, demonstrating a skepticism toward the notion of imperial greatness.
 They utilized imagery of the Roman Colosseum, for example, as a multivalent symbol to articulate the rise, grandeur, terrors, and fall of empire.

 Melissa Dabakis, Professor and Chair of Art History, Kenyon College

 Paul Kaplan, Professor of Art History, Purchase College, SUNY

 Daniele Fiorentino, Professor of U.S. History and Political Science, Università degli Studi Roma Tre

 Sergio Cortesini, Assistant Professor of Art History, Università di Pisa

 Karen Lemmey, Curator of Sculpture, Smithsonian American Art Museum